 Dornoch - Helmsdale

 Pack up in the morning and head to Helmsdale.
 You’ll be surprised at how many things to do there are in this sleepy little fishing village!
 Head straight to the river to experience this town best.
 Rent some fishing equipment and see if you can catch some salmon for dinner!
 Unsuccessful?
 Maybe you’ll do better at gold panning, earning enough to buy a meal.
-You can pan for free, and all the equipment you require can be hired from Strath Ullie Crafts & Visitor Information for just £5 per day.
+You can pan for free, and all the equipment you require can be hired from Strath Ullie Crafts & Visitor Information.
 Dinner is served at the Bannockburn Inn, where you can celebrate your success or toast to your misery over a good pint and local dinner.

 N 58.11505, W 3.65065